codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 ENTRYPOINT ["/simple_application/bin/simple_application"]
 ```

-Definition of the build configuration is very simple.
-In the general settings we just define new artifact: `image.version`.
-We will generate this file in a build step and it will contain an docker image version.
+Defining the build configuration is very simple.
+In the general settings we just define a new artifact: `image.version`.
+We will generate this file in a build step and it will contain a docker image version.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_config.png" alt="Release Configuration" title="Release Configuration" class="img img-responsive style-screengrab">

-Without **artifact** we won't be able to build any image.
-We have to tell our build how to find **artifacts** from **Build** phase.
-We can do that by defining **Artifact Dependency** in **TeamCity**.
-We just have to choose build configuration and define files which we want to use in this build.
+Without the **artifact** we won't be able to build any image.
+We have to tell our build how to find **artifacts** from the **Build** phase.
+We can do that by defining an **Artifact Dependency** in **TeamCity**.
+We just have to choose a build configuration and define files which we want to use in this build.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_artifacts.png" alt="Release Artifact Dependency" title="Release Artifact Dependency" class="img img-responsive style-screengrab">

 And finally we have to trigger this build automatically when we pass all **tests** in the previous step.
-By introducing **Finish Build Trigger** we can start this build just after **TeamCity** successfully finish building the application.
+By introducing **Finish Build Trigger** we can start this build just after **TeamCity** successfully finishes building the application.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_trigger.png" alt="Release Trigger" title="Release Trigger" class="img img-responsive style-screengrab">

 Now we are ready for release.
 Three build steps must be introduced: **Build Image**, **Push Image to Repository** and **Save version**.
-This time we will use different runner type: **Command Line**.
-We can execute shell script on a build agent.
+This time we will use a different runner type: **Command Line**.
+We can execute a shell script on a build agent.
 Because we already installed **Docker** on our build agent we can use `docker` command in our shell script.

 ### Build Image

-To build image we need to execute the following command:
+To build the image we need to execute the following command:

 ```bash
 docker build --tag registry.private/simple_application:%build.number% .
 ```
 Docker's build command will take our `Dockerfile` and build the image tagged as `registry.private/simple_application` and version `%build.number%`.
-Variable `%build.number%` is build-in **TeamCity** variable which contains current build number.
+The variable `%build.number%` is a build-in **TeamCity** variable containing the current build number.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_step_1.png" alt="Release Build Image Step" title="Release Build Image Step" class="img img-responsive style-screengrab">

-### Push Image to Repository
+### Push Image

 The image created in the previous step exists only on the agent machine.
 To make the image available to others we need to store it in a repository.
-We can use **Docker Hub**, but in our example we use private repository available under address `repository.private`.
+We can use **Docker Hub**, but in our example we use a private repository available under the address `repository.private`.
 We can execute the following command to push the image to the repository.

 ```bash
 docker push registry.private/simple_application:%build.number%